What are the fees for field trips?

 I’m part of a home schooling group.
 Can we book a field trip?

 Absolutely!
 We offer the same student rates ($4) to home schooling groups as we do for other school field trips.
 One adult per family is free, and any additional adults are $5.
 Children 3 and under are free.
-Please click here for a list of our other offered homeschool programs, as well as information on our annual homeschool event, Lone Star History Day.
+Please click here for information on our annual homeschool event, Lone Star History Day.

 Where is Dallas Heritage Village located?